addittidas/watt-the-predictor/README.md

-# watt-the-predictor : Energy Consumption Prediction
+# Watt-the-Predictor : Energy Consumption Prediction

 This project predicts building energy consumption using the ASHRAE dataset.
 It explores multiple ML models and deploys the best ones using an interactive Streamlit web app.